An Empirical Study of Evaluating the Effectiveness of Code Refactoring Techniques in a Mobile Operating System

 Use of Personal Rhythm to Authenticate Encrypted Messages

-When communicating using private and secure keys, there is always the doubt of the identity of the message creator.
+When communicating using private and secure keys, there is always the doubt as to the identity of the message creator.
 We introduce an algorithm that uses the personal typing rhythm (keystroke dynamics) of the message originator to increase the trust of the authenticity of the message originator by the message recipient.
-The methodology proposes the use a Rhythm Certificate Authority (RCA) to validate rhythm information.
+The methodology proposes the use of a Rhythm Certificate Authority (RCA) to validate rhythm information.
 An illustrative example of the communication between Bob and Alice and the RCA is included.
 An algorithm of how to communicate with the RCA is presented.
-This RCA can be an independent authority or an enhanced Certificate Authority like the one used in PKI.
+This RCA can be an independent authority or an enhanced Certificate Authority like the one used in public key infrastructure (PKI).

 Installing Cloud Computing Model for E-Businesses in Small Organizations